What to tell us when you apply guide for doctors

 Offers of support in relation to your professionalism or behaviour

-You don’t need to tell us if a formal process to address concerns about your professionalism or behaviour concluded with you being offered support in the form of a mentor or professionalism support tutor, with no other action being taken against you.
+For all other types of concerns raised in relation to your professionalism or behaviour, you don’t need to tell us if the final decision was to offer you support in the form of a mentor or professionalism support tutor, with no other action being taken against you.

 What to do if you need to tell us about medical school or university concerns

-If your medical school or university raised concerns about your professionalism or behaviour that led to a formal investigation process resulting in action being taken, answer yes to fitness to practise question 3 on your application and give the following details:
+If you need to tell us about concerns raised by your medical school or university about your professionalism or behaviour, answer yes to fitness to practise question 3 on your application and give the following details:

 I’m still not sure whether I need to tell you about a concern raised by a medical school or university.
 What should I do?